sabo-tabby-kitten/my-dotfiles/README.md

 # -----IMPORTENT-------

 This is for my personal use, and not desighned for others to use.
 While people are welcome to use anyting here use at your own descresion.
+Also, i don't care if your credit me fuck copyright laws.

 If you have any questions message me on reddit u/Choumuske07